fbpx

 There are four major ways zoos play a role in conservation:

-Connections to Nature for People
+Connections to nature for people

 Zoos provide people with the rare opportunity to see animals up close.
 Experiences with nature, especially during childhood, are key for conservation.
 When people learn about and have real and personal connections with nature, they are more likely to have pro-conservation attitudes and behaviors.